Schedule & Registration

 There’s no better time to begin or deepen your Korean language journey.
 Join us for an immersive classroom experience that brings together learning, culture, and community.

-Still have questions?
 Reach out anytime: info@KoreanAmericanCenter.org